zthart/pourover/README.md

 ## :snake: Get in Touch :snake:

-_If you've found a Bug or would like to make a feature requests, please see the **Contributing** section above, thanks!_
+_If you've found a Bug or would like to make a feature request, please see the **Contributing** section above, thanks!_

 If you'd like to reach out, shoot me an email at **[zach@csh.rit.edu](mailto:zach@csh.rit.edu)**